 The modern analytics era truly began with Tableau, the modern and robust BI solution, and the game-changing BI software.
 It has revolutionized the way businesses use and perceive data with powerful search and selections, drag and drop functionality, smart dashboards, intuitive visualization and more.
-Rated by Gartner as a leader for 9 consecutive years for 9 years in a row, Tableau helps you analyze and visualize complex data in a fraction of the time.
+Rated by Gartner as a leader for 10 consecutive years in a row, Tableau helps you analyze and visualize complex data in a fraction of the time.
 It gives you a holistic view of your business through dashboards and renders you informed that often goes unrecognized.
 No hard coding, just instant insights to business-critical information, opportunities, dim areas and highlight actions in interesting ways.

 In this blog, we will talk about the best practices of well designed dashboards and its user experience in detail.